Primal Rage

 The back of the American version's box claims there are only six characters in the game, and at the top you see heads for six of the characters -for some reason, Vertigo's head is missing!
 The 32X version does indeed have seven characters, why the box blurb claims otherwise is a total mystery.
 The Genesis version's box even states there are seven characters, and Vertigo's head is shown with the other characters.

 Primal Rage 32X is notorious among collectors, as the European version is very rare and extremely valuable.
 It seems not many copies were made.
-In comparrison the American version goes for a fraction of the price.
+In comparison the American version goes for a fraction of the price.

 Some American gaming magazines stated that a Primal Rage 32X CD version was in the works, but it was never released.
-Quite how the game would have benefitted from using the SEGA CD hardware isn't clear to me, unless they just intended to add the FMV opening sequence the Saturn and Playstation versions had.
+Quite how the game would have benefited from using the SEGA CD hardware isn't clear to me, unless they just intended to add the FMV opening sequence the Saturn and Playstation versions had.